ghsyafii/ghsyafii.github.io/blog.md

 There is also another aspect - speed.
 The left has been associated with immediate change, while the right with gradual change.

 Promotes tribalism

-Fuzzy term that hinders constructive dialogue
+Fuzzy term that impedes constructive dialogue

 # Scientific Writing Must Be Stripped of Pathos

 Aristotle believed that there were three parts to persuasive writing or speaking: ethos, pathos and logos.
 Logos is the intellectual substance of what's being said - the validity of the arguments being made, the data supporting the premises, etc. Pathos is the emotional impact of the writing - a compelling story and a beautiful writing style can lull the reader into overlooking the logical flaws of a piece of writing.
 Ethos is the trustworthiness of the person trying to persuade you, which can be based on the person's credentials (you're more likely to listen to a person with a "dr." before her name when it comes to medical advice), among other things.

 ### Notes

+In matters where we have no expertise, we rely on Pathos.

+We do all kinds of things with words: scold, enquire, exalt, belittle, joke, provoke, describe.
+Sometimes, we use words to persuade.

 I need a name to describe a particular kind of writing - the sort that's used in academic writing, philosophical essays, policy papers, etc.